D7EAD/liboai/README.md

 <hr>
 <h1>Introduction</h1>
 <p><code>liboai</code> is a simple, <b>unofficial</b> C++17 library for the OpenAI API.
 It allows developers to access OpenAI endpoints through a simple collection of methods and classes.
-The library can most efficiently be thought of as a <b>spiritual port</b> of OpenAI's Python library, simply called <code>openai</code>, due to its similar structure--with few exceptions.
+The library can most effectively be thought of as a <b>spiritual port</b> of OpenAI's Python library, simply called <code>openai</code>, due to its similar structure - with few exceptions.

 <h3>Features</h3>